vid9/bot-core/README.md

 Visit hostname in a browser and login into rasa X.

-### 9. Add Rasa ssh key to the repository and train a model
+### 9. Add Rasa ssh key to the git repository and train a model.

 ### .
 Define channel connectors
 Additional channel connectors can be set in the **credentials.yml** file https://rasa.com/docs/rasa/connectors/your-own-website

-TODO: create image for data collection